sasabosnic/rgz/vi.md

 To redraw the screen press `^L`.

 If you miss _Visual_ mode, try marks.
-For example, mark the line by pressing `mm`, then move to the line you need, then delete from the current to the marked line with `d'm`.
+For example, mark the line by pressing `mm`, move to another line, then delete from the current to the marked line with `d'm`.
+Or copy to the buffer with `y'm`.

 Break lines at column 72 in _Insert_ and _Append_ modes.